Chapter 13: The Covenant

 “That’s what I’m requiring.”

 His jaw loosened a quarter inch.
-Not the wall coming down — she’d sat with enough people to know that defenses built over twenty years don’t dissolve in an evening.
-But the bracing eased, the way a body changes when it stops expecting the blow it was certain was coming.
+She’d sat with enough people to know that defenses built over twenty years don’t dissolve in an evening.
+But the bracing eased.

 “Okay,” he said.